 NOTE: This list isn’t comprehensive.
 See a restaurant that’s missing or something that’s changed?
 Contact us at [email protected]

 One of our favorite spots when the temperature gets colder is fireside in this downtown South Bend pub.
-But if you’re looking to stay outside, Fiddler’s has a combination of heaters/igloos (pictured above) working on its extended patio.
+But if you’re looking to stay outside, Fiddler’s has igloos (pictured above) working on its extended patio.
 Be sure to call in advance so they can reserve one and set it up.

 127 N. Main St. | South Bend